 Similarly, if you’re writing long-form content that’s well-researched and well-produced, it doesn’t matter if it’s a webinar, video series, article, or podcast.
 People will read or watch it in its entirety if you choose the right format to captivate them.
 They also can scan the article, reading the sections that they personally care about.
 According to a study by Nielsen, most people only read about 20-28% of an article.
 So structural elements like your headings, graphics, and bullet points are extremely important in longer articles.
 A reader might not read everything you’ve written, but they’ll read the key headings that matter to them.

 Create the best content for your audience

-But if, after reading this article, you feel more intimidated and lost, there is hope!
-(Don’t say we didn’t warn you about the call-to-action a few hundred words ago).
-The experts at rellify use the best of machine learning and expert analysts to help content creators like you produce as much long-form and short-form content as you need.
-They’ll help you through the editorial process and set you up with writers so you can just sit back and watch your conversion rate increase.
+Producing the right content can be a significant investment.
+Fortunately, the experts at rellify use the best of machine learning and expert analysts to help content creators like you produce as much long-form content as you need.
+They’ll help you through the editorial process and set you up with writers so you can just sit back and watch your lead generation and conversion rate increase.

 So contact them to help you create an editorial plan and content strategy that will help create long-form content that helps to achieve your digital marketing goals.